-Staff are not required to wear masks or gloves or other PPE during typical daily interactions, but some staff choose to do so.
-We are honouring their requests by having masks, gloves and aprons available.
+Staff are required to wear masks, gloves and other PPE during typical daily interactions as they are mandatory.
+Masks, gloves and aprons are available at the centres for our staff.
 We will prepare the children for this change by using our classroom mascots and templates to ensure the change is not scary.

 What if my child becomes ill while attending the centre?

 In the event your child becomes ill while at the centre, they will be removed from their program and brought to a one-on-one room (isolated room).
 At that point, the supporting staff member will be required to wear gloves and a mask to minimize germ transfer, as well as maintain a two-metre separation.
 A parent or guardian will be contacted immediately and asked to pick their child up.
 Family members will be required to seek guidance from their regional healthy authority to determine testing protocols.
 As well, you will be asked to keep your children home until they have been symptom-free for a period of 14 days or have received negative test results.
 Depending on the province we may be required to inform our Health Services.